MingLin-home/MingLin-home.github.io/md_src/index.md

 <img style="float: left; padding-right:15px" src="./ming_photo.jpg" >

-I am currently an algorithm engineer at Alibaba Group (U.S.).
-My current research interest mainly focuses on Neural Architecture Search (NAS) and deep learning theories.
-Before I joined Alibaba Group (U.S.), I was a Reseach Investigator in the Medical School of Michigan University advised by Dr. Jieping Ye until April 2019.
-I worked in the School of Computer Science at Carnegie Mellon University from July 2014 to Sep 2015 advised by Dr. Alexander G. Hauptmann.
-I received my Ph.D. degree in computer science from Tsinghua University in 2014 under the supervision of Prof. Chuangshui Zhang.
-During my Ph.D. study, I had been a visiting scholar in Michigan State University advised by Prof. Rong Jin from Nov 2012 to Dec 2013 and in CMU from Dec 2013 to July 2014.
+I am a Staff Algorithm Engineer at [DAMO Academy of Alibaba Group (U.S.)](https://damo.alibaba.com/).
+My research interests include Efficient Deep Learning and Statistical Machine Learning, with their applications in Neural Architecture Search, Computer Vision, Mobile AI and any other real-world problems.
+Before I joined Alibaba Group (U.S.), I was a Reseach Investigator in the Medical School of Michigan University until April 2019.
+I worked as a postdoctoral researcher in the School of Computer Science at Carnegie Mellon University from July 2014 to Sep 2015.
+I received my Ph.D. degree in computer science from Tsinghua University in 2014.
+During my Ph.D. study, I had been a visiting scholar in Michigan State University and in CMU from Dec 2013 to July 2014.

 <br>